Is Your Sleep Position Impacting Your Quality of Sleep?

 Sleeping Face Down

-Sleeping on your stomach is widely considered the worst sleep position by physicians, according to the Cleveland Clinic, as it does not support the natural curve of your spine.
-Though stomach-sleeping can be beneficial for those who snore, it may also lead to chronic aches as your head is kept to one side for long periods of time.
+Sleeping on your stomach is widely thought of as an ineffective sleep position by physicians, according to the Cleveland Clinic, as it does not support the natural curve of your spine.
+Though stomach-sleeping can be beneficial for those who snore, it may also lead to chronic aches as your head is kept to one side for long periods of time or lower back pain as most of your body weight rests in your core.

 Sleeping on Your Side